Lesson Plan - Get It!

 However, those who first read (or heard) it in 1776 were surprised by how eloquent and persuasive it was.

-- What is it about this document that makes people celebrate its signing year after year?
+- What about this document makes people celebrate its signing year after year?

 As a result, a committee consisting of Benjamin Franklin, John Adams, and Thomas Jefferson was formed to create a document explaining the need for war and independence.